 Directed by acclaimed Australian playwright Michael Gow, this magical new production takes inspiration from adventure films like The Mummy and the Indiana Jones series.
 Featuring Tamino as an explorer on a mission to rescue the beautiful princess Pamina — trapped in an Egyptian tomb complete with buried treasure - this opera is for all the family.

-On the day of the performance the children will be rehearsed onstage with the professional cast and orchestra, then perform in costume that night as the ‘three spirits’, the animals, and other chorus roles.
+Opera Australia collaborates with the local venues and music educators at each step of the process.
+A local choir leader is provided with all the materials and assistance required to train the children beforehand.
+An Opera Australia Chorus Master travels to each town to rehearse the children into the performance.
+On the day of the performance, children rehearse onstage with the professional cast and orchestra, then perform in costume that night as the ‘three spirits’, the animals, and other chorus roles.

 Side by side with some of Opera Australia’s finest singers, the Children's Chorus will feel the magic of taking a curtain call and receiving the instant positive feedback of applause from their family and friends in the audience.